Localization in quiver moduli spaces: Localization in Kronecker moduli spaces

-with $n_i\leq n$ for all $1\leq i\leq t$, there always exists a representation of this quiver such that for all tuples of linear maps $X_{\alpha_{i_1}},\ldots,X_{\alpha_{i_k}}$ with $1\leq k\leq t$ and $1\leq i_1<i_2<\ldots<i_k\leq t$ the dimension of the intersections of the images is minimal.
-One verifies the existence and the dimension formula by induction on the number of arrows. \end{itemize} Obviously, we obtain a localization quiver from every localization data.
-The other way around, given a localization quiver we can choose a map $c$ satisfying the conditions of Remark $\ref{anzko}$ and colour the quiver in order to get a localization data. \begin{bem} \end{bem} \begin{itemize} \item Fixing a localization quiver it may happen that different colourings of the arrows lead to different types of localization data.
-For instance, if we consider a localization quiver with a colouring $c$ such that this colouring induces a weight space of weight $\chi$ and one of weight $\chi-e_k$, we have an arrow $\alpha:\chi-e_k\rightarrow \chi$ and also a linear map
+where $(n,n_1,\ldots,n_t)$ denotes the dimension vector.
+If $n_i\leq n$ for all $1\leq i\leq t$, there always exists a representation $X$ of this quiver such that for all tuples of linear maps $X_{\alpha_{i_1}},\ldots,X_{\alpha_{i_k}}$ with $1\leq k\leq t$ and $1\leq i_1<i_2<\ldots<i_k\leq t$ the dimension of the intersections of the images is minimal.
+One verifies the existence and the dimension formula by induction on the number of arrows. \end{enumerate} \begin{bem} \end{bem} \begin{enumerate} \item Fixing a stable $m$-bipartite quiver without cycles it may happen that different colourings of the arrows lead to different types of localization data.
+For instance, if we consider a colouring $c$ such that this colouring induces a weight space of weight $\chi$ and one of weight $\chi-e_k$, we have an arrow $\alpha:\chi-e_k\rightarrow \chi$ and also a linear map

-If this arrow did not appear in the localization quiver, we call such an arrow induced.
-Obviously, the dimension of the moduli space increases at least by one.\\ But Theorem $\ref{bij}$ put things right.
-In particular, after suitable many localization steps the remaining torus fixed points are representations of the universal covering quivers which has no cycles. \end{itemize} \begin{lem} Let $Q$ be a localization quiver and $c,c'$ stable colourings of the arrows.
+We call such an arrow induced.
+Obviously, the dimension of the corresponding moduli space of the universal abelian cover increases at least by one in comparison to the dimension of the moduli space corresponding to the bipartite quiver.

+Moreover, it can happen that two different vertices are identified when choosing a colouring.
+Thus a colouring can induce two types of cycles.
+But Theorem $\ref{bij}$ put things right.
+In particular, after suitable many localization steps the remaining torus fixed points are representations of the universal covering quivers which has no cycles. \end{enumerate} \begin{lem} Let $(\mathcal{Q},d)$ be a stable $m$-bipartite quiver without cycles and $c,c'$ stable colourings of the arrows.
 Then we have: \begin{enumerate} \item By colouring the arrows with $c$ we obtain a localization data. \item Fix $c$ and $c'$ such that $c$ induces no cycles and $c'$ induces at least one cycle.
-Moreover, let $\dim(M_Q,c)$ and $\dim(M_Q,c')$ be the dimensions of the resulting moduli spaces.
+Moreover, let $\dim(M_{\mathcal{Q}},c)$ and $\dim(M_{\mathcal{Q}},c')$ be the dimensions of the resulting moduli spaces.
 We have